SumoLogic/sumologic-documentation/docs/manage/manage-subscription/index.md

 description: Learn about Sumo Logic account plans and types and about how to manage yours.
 ---

-The topics in this guide provide information on Sumo Logic service agreements, as well as instructions on how to efficiently manage your account.
+The topics in this guide provide information on Sumo Logic service agreements and how to manage your account efficiently.

 import useBaseUrl from '@docusaurus/useBaseUrl';